 Living Voices returns to Kansas City with a series of single actor historical plays highlighting the experiences of minority groups in history.
 MCHE is pleased to sponsor presentations of 4 Living Voices plays throughout the 2017-2018 school year.
 Each presentation will last approximately 90 minutes with introduction and Q&A.

 Presentations may be booked at the Jewish Community Campus on specified dates for a small fee or scheduled at your school for $250.
+BUS SUBSIDIES are available for presentations scheduled at the Jewish Community Campus.
 See each presentation below for availability and registration information at the bottom of the page.
 Teaching guides are available for each presentation at www.livingvoices.org/teachguide/teachguide.html.

 Schools who host a presentation are responsible for providing the following:

 - Projector that can be connected to a computer

 - Sound system that can be connected to a computer